alessandrolattao/asqli/README.md

 ## Password Management with `.pgpass`

-SQLAI supports the PostgreSQL `.pgpass` file for secure password storage.
+ASQLI supports the PostgreSQL `.pgpass` file for secure password storage.
 This allows you to omit the `--password` flag from the command line.

 ### Setup